4dn-dcic/fish_omics_format/docs/source/mapping.rst

 This table is mandatory in case a :ref:`subcell`, :ref:`cell`, and/or :ref:`extracell` tables are deposited with this submission.

-The table is organized on a Cell or ROI basis via a Cell or ROI ID and provides the Cell or ROI boundaries in global coordinates as specified by the `OME ROI data model <https://docs.openmicroscopy.org/ome-model/5.6.3/developers/roi.html>`_.
+The table is organized on a Cell or ROI basis via a Cell or ROI ID and is designed to provide the boundaries of each Cell and ROI boundaries in global coordinates.

+This could be done as specified by the `OME ROI data model <https://docs.openmicroscopy.org/ome-model/5.6.3/developers/roi.html>`_.
+Alternatively, Cell or ROI boundaries could be provided using 3D MESH models (e.g., using the OBJ format).

 This table might be organized in one of the following manner: